saikatdhrobo/house-rental-system/README.md

 ## Project Overview

-It is a Software Engineering Project aimed at developing a **House Rental System** for managing rental properties, tenants, and transactions.
+It is a Software Engineering Project aimed at developing a **House Rental System** for managing rental properties and tenants.
 ---

 ### Authors: